-The Big Ten conference now expands from coast to coast, as it started the 2024 football season as UCLA and USC announced their joining in 2022, as well as Oregon and Washington a year later.
+The Big Ten Conference now expands from coast to coast, as it started the 2024 football season as UCLA and USC announced their joining in 2022, as well as Oregon and Washington a year later.
 However, this change did not come into effect until August 2024.
 The Big Ten conference now houses 18 teams, covering 2,800 miles, crossing all 4 of the US’s contiguous time zones.

-The effect of this big change is not only causing an increase in time for these student athletes to travel, but also affecting the results on gameday and the health of our climate.
+The effect of this big change is not only causing an increase in time for these student athletes to travel, but also affecting the results on game day and the health of our climate.

 Big Ten teams who have traveled across more than 2 time zones now have a losing result of 2-9.
 These losses were not as predicted.
-USC had an upsetting loss to Michagan after traveling 2,283 miles.
+USC had an upsetting loss to Michigan after traveling 2,283 miles.
 Number 2 Ohio State lost to Oregon 25-38 for the first time in history after traveling 2,067 miles.

 Conference expansion is not something new to the Big Ten, as Nebraska was added back in 2011, causing just as much controversy.
-Lucky enough, Nebraska previously bordered the Big Ten, creating little change for geographic travel for Nebraska.
+Luckily enough, Nebraska previously bordered the Big Ten, creating little change for geographic travel for Nebraska.

 “These athletes will have to use their time very wisely, study on the plane, be sure to get good sleep and drink lots of water,” Chuck Chmelka, head coach of UNL Men’s Gymnastics, said.